Liquid: Language Models are Scalable and Unified Multi-modal Generators: Experiments

-In this section, we evaluate the impact on the inherent linguistic capabilities of LLMs after they acquire visual generation abilities.
-First, we compare the continuously pretrained GEMMA-7B base model with mainstream language models to determine if it has retained robust linguistic capabilities.
-Subsequently, we evaluate LLMs of different sizes that have been trained either exclusively with 30M language data or with a mix of 60M multimodal data.
-Since both training processes use the same language data, this allows for a fair comparison of how different sizes of LLMs are affected in terms of their original linguistic capabilities after acquiring visual generation abilities.
+\textbf{World Knowledge and Reasoning.} Compared to prior methods that only evaluate shallow text-image alignment, WISE introduces more challenging reasoning-driven prompts (e.g., ‘Einstein’s favorite musical instrument’), requiring models to generate images based on deeper semantic understanding.
+AAs shown in Tab.~\ref{tab:WiScore}, Liquid significantly outperforms other unified MLLMs in complex reasoning scenarios for visual generation and achieves overall WiScore at 0.41, Notably, it even surpasses specialized generative models such as SD series and FLUX.1-schnell, demonstrating its strong retention of world knowledge and reasoning capabilities.

-\subsubsection{Comparison with Mainstream LLMs}
+\subsection{Comparison with Mainstream LLMs}

-To validate whether acquiring image understanding and generation capabilities has any impact on the original language abilities of the LLMs, we report overall zero-shot performance across a suite of popular benchmarks that measure commonsense reasoning and reading comprehension capabilities: HellaSwag~\cite{zellers2019hellaswag}, WinoGrande~\cite{sakaguchi2021winogrande} , ARC-Easy~\cite{clark2018think}, ARC-Challenge~\cite{clark2018think}, OpenBookQA~\cite{mihaylov2018can}, PIQA \cite{bisk2020piqa}, SIQA \cite{sap2019socialiqa}, and BoolQ~\cite{clark2019boolq}.
+To validate whether acquiring image understanding and generation capabilities has any impact on the original language abilities of the LLMs, we compare our mixed multimodal pretrained model against other state-of-the-art large language models and multi-modal language models across a suite of popular benchmarks that measure commonsense reasoning and reading comprehension capabilities: HellaSwag~\cite{zellers2019hellaswag}, WinoGrande~\cite{sakaguchi2021winogrande} , ARC-Easy~\cite{clark2018think}, ARC-Challenge~\cite{clark2018think}, OpenBookQA~\cite{mihaylov2018can}, PIQA \cite{bisk2020piqa}, SIQA \cite{sap2019socialiqa}, and BoolQ~\cite{clark2019boolq}.
 We also perform an evaluation of the 5-shot results on MMLU~\cite{Hendrycks2020MeasuringMM}, a comprehensive benchmark that measures world/in-domain knowledge and problem-solving skills across 57 subjects.